Saint-Michel power station

 • Parking will be prohibited on Everett Street.

-• On Shaughnessy Street, traffic will be maintained in both lanes, but only between Saint-Michel Boulevard and Shelley Street.
+• On Shaughnessy Street, traffic will be maintained in both directions only on the portion between Saint-Michel Boulevard and Shelley Street.

-• A pedestrian walkway will be arranged on the same side as the worksite on Shaughnessy Street.
+• A safe pedestrian crossing will be set up on the worksite's side of Shaughnessy Street.

 Permanent phase – In December